GSMascena/CBankProject/README.md

 # CBankProject
- Project of a Bank System in pure C language
+ Project of a Bank System in pure C language.

+ Just a simple project to practice C language.